bootstrapworld/curriculum/lessons/inequalities3-sam/langs/en-us/slides.md

 ---
+{layout="Math Title Slide"}
 # Sam the Butterfly - Applying Inequalities

 ---
-{layout="Launch"}
+{layout="Launch-DN"}
 # Introducing Sam

-Open the @starter-file{inequalities-sam} and click "Save A Copy."
+Open the @starter-file{inequalities-sam} and click "Save a copy."

-Turn to @printable-exercise{pages/sam-intro.adoc, Introducing Sam}, click run and use the arrow keys to investigate the program with your partner.
+Turn to @printable-exercise{pages/sam-intro.adoc, Introducing Sam}, click _Run_ and use the arrow keys to investigate the program with your partner.

 <!--
 * What is something you noticed about this program?